There are two levels of certification that can be acquired in the Nutrition Therapy Program:

 Intensive Learning Workshop – Personal Relationship with Food

-This Intensive Learning Workshop consists of a four-day workshop designed to broaden students' experiential learning and deepen their consciousness in relation to food and nourishment.
+This Intensive Learning Workshop consists of a three-day workshop designed to broaden students' experiential learning and deepen their consciousness in relation to food and nourishment.
 The first day of the workshop will include a minimum of two speakers who will introduce topics relevant to the weekend learning.